stagvant/SKDBG/README.md

 - Modifies Sekiro Shadows Die Twice a FromSoftware game before boot.
 - Activates a way to enable the overworld debug camera with combo.
+- Redirects lock on target button to take control of an entity.

 ## Overworld debug camera